fhltang/chews/README.md

 Google Cloud Shell.
 The Cloud Shell is automatically deleted if you do not use it for a while.
 It is better to store your configuration file in a source code repository elsewhere.

+### When things go wrong

+Unfortunately, there has been no effort (yet) to implement recovery of workstations from non-standard states.
+It is easily possible to end up with assets in states which do not match a canonical workstation state, e.g. when the `chews` script is interrupted, or when the assets have been changed externally.

+When this happens, you will have to manually change the assets until they match a canonical state.
+The easiest state to transition to DESSICATED.
+To get to this state, you have make sure there is a snapshot for each disk with the correct names.

+The naming convention for disks is

+    ${workstation_name}-${disk_name}-${hash}

+and for snapshots is

+    ${workstation_name}-${disk_name}-${hash}-${timestamp}

+The hash is computed by the chews and is the same value for both disks and their snapshots.
+You can use `printassets` command to determine the hash.

+Then pick a timestamp in seconds since epoch (in UTC) that is later than the timestamp used for any existing snapshots.
+Ideally, you want to pick a timestamp in the past to make sure that any future snapshots are created with a larger timestamp.
+The easiest way is to look at the existing snapshot names, find the one with the greatest timestamp and then increment that timestamp by 1.
+If there are no snapshots, then pick a timestamp of '0000000000' (five consecutive 0s).

+Finally, create a snapshot for each disk using the your chosen timestamp.
+Note that the timestamp has to be the same for all disks.

+After this, delete the VM instance and the disks.
+The workstation should now be in state DESSICATED and you should be able to Rehydrate.